Chester Probate Attorney

 Wills

-If you have specific things you want done at the end of your life, you can make your wishes known with a will.
+If you have specific tasks you want done at the end of your life, you can make your wishes known with a will.
 This document allows you to:

 • Name a charitable organization that will receive your assets.